Pboerwinkle/MultiplayerMeadow/README.md

 run the server with [python3 MMServer.py PORT](default is 15000)

 run the client with [client.py MMClient.py IPADDRESS PORT](defaults are 127.0.0.1 and 15000 respectively)

-1. the ip address is the ip address of the machine where you ran the server

-2. the port is 15000